 Tentomon's wings flashed.
 "Really?!
 Wait, yes!
 That works!" he said.

 "Hmm… yes, that is acceptable," the sphinx growled.
-"The real answer was a candle, but I suppose riddles must change with the times…"
+"The original answer was a candle, but I suppose riddles must change with the times…"

 "Very well," the sphinx boomed maliciously.
 "Here is the final riddle: what one thing, had you done it, would have spared you the agony of being crushed to death?"